-Post-Graduate Students who are registered Health Practitioners (RN, Pharmacist) are exempt from submitting First Aid.
-However, you are required to submit a valid CPR certificate from a registered training organisation.
-Registered Nurses can also submit their current workplace CPR competency certificate.
+If you are a registered Health Practitioner (e.g. Registered Nurse/Pharmacist), you are exempt from submitting First Aid.
+However, you are required to submit a valid CPR certificate from a registered training organisation annually.

 It is the student's responsibility to meet the costs of an Accredited First Aid and CPR course.

 In accordance with Queensland Health and JCU procedures, students who are enrolled in health courses must be fully immunised before commencing their professional experience placement, or by the end of the first teaching period, whichever comes first.
 Students must be protected from the following diseases:

 Vaccination Evidence Required

 You are required to provide evidence of completed immunisation course or proof that you are immune to Hepatitis B (Seroconverted).

 Documented evidence of positive antibody (IgG) for each on serology or documented evidence of two MMR vaccinations at least one month apart.